quentinglorieux/LeishMan/_event/2024-10-03-new-research-breakthroug.md

 ---
-title: New Research Breakthroug
+title: New Research Breakthrough
-type: meeting
+type: publication
+date: 2024-10-13
+image: /media/leishmanioses.jpg
+description: Our team has made a significant discovery...
 ---